Agencies Responsible for regulating drones in the State of New Jersey

 Are drones allowed in NJ State?

-Drones are allowed in NJ State for recreational and commercial use, subject to FAA regulations and flight controls put in place by local governments.
+Drones are allowed in NJ State for recreational and commercial use, subject to FAA regulations and flight controls established by local governments.
 Read on for details.

-Specific additional drone use laws by New Jersey State legislature
+Specific additional drone use laws by the New Jersey State legislature

-- It is a crime to operate a UAV that interferes with a first responder.
+• Operating a UAV that interferes with a first responder is a crime.

 Specific additional NJ Drone laws (by local governments within New Jersey)